 Precipitation, Humidity and Streamflow

-Paleoclimate context
+Paleoclimate Context

 A fact hindering detection and attribution studies in precipitation and other hydrological variables is the large internal variability of these fields relative to the anthropogenic signal.
 This low signal-to-noise ratio hinders the emergence of the anthropogenic signal from natural variability.
 Moreover, the sign of the change depends on location and time of the year.
 Paleoclimate records provide valuable context for observed trends in the 20th and 21st century and assist with the attribution of these trends to human influence (see also Section 2.3.1.3.1).
 By nature, hydrological proxy data represent regional conditions, but taken together can represent large-scale patterns.
 As an example of how paleorecords have helped assessing the origin of changes, we consider some, mainly subtropical, regions which have experienced systematic drying in recent decades (see also Section 8.3.1.3).
 Paleoclimate simulations of monsoons are assessed in Section 3.3.3.2.